-The study did not find a significant difference between the aspirin and placebo groups on the primary outcome of life free of disability.
+The study did not find a significant difference between the aspirin and placebo groups on the primary outcome of survival free of persistent physical disability or dementia.
 The results showed that daily low-dose aspirin, taken for approximately four and a half years by healthy older people enrolled in ASPREE, had no discernible benefit.
 Across the population studied, daily low-dose aspirin had no measured benefits in preventing heart disease, physical disability, dementia, or stroke.

-ASPREE results also showed that daily low-dose aspirin increases the risk of bleeding, which is a wellknown side effect of aspirin.
+ASPREE results also showed that daily low-dose aspirin increases the risk of bleeding, which is a well-known side effect of aspirin.
 This finding was expected and was consistent with results from many other aspirin studies.